RumalePrajwal/Datawarehouse_Projects/README.md

 Two Python files, Data Mount_Design Implementation.py and Analytical_Queries.py are included.
 Azure Blob Storage and Databricks were used to store the data and to model a datawarehouse respectively.
+A Data Dictionary is also included in this README.md file for reference.

 Data Dictionary